Jasonblalack/zyngapoker/Build-system.md

 ### Assets

-Something different happens for assets.
-These will be merged.
+Assets will be merged and do not behave like classes.
 Conflict resolution works in direction of adding projects to the session in your build script.
+In works on a file-by-file basis.
 Projects which are registered later win over projects registered earlier.
-This allows to override assets or translations from a library project you use in your application project.
-This is fine for using data from external repositories or company standards and still having the possibility to easily override single assets or translations.
+This allows the application developer to override assets or translations from a library project inside an application.
+This is fine for using data from external repositories or company standards while still having the possibility to easily override single assets or translations.

 Keep in mind that assets are typically "protected" by the auto-namespacing enabled through `package` having being configured to the `name` of the project.
 To override assets from another project you have to configure `package` in your `manifest.json` to an empty string.